 Whether traditional or an advanced laser-assisted cataract surgery is right for you depends on many factors, all of which can only be assessed by your cataract surgeon.
 Both procedures are extremely safe, common, and have high success rates.

-Dr. Elmquist and Dr. Eccles-Brown are skilled, board certified ophthalmologists and surgeons, and Drs.
+Dr. Rodriguez is a skilled, board certified ophthalmologist and surgeon, and Drs.
 Wagner and Burt are board certified optometrists.
 With state-of-the-art facilities, we can help you achieve the best possible visual results from your cataract surgery.

 If you have questions about laser cataract surgery vs. traditional surgery, the doctors at Elmquist Eye Group are among the best qualified to answer them.
 Get in touch with us today at (239) 936-2020 to schedule an evaluation.